VibrantStarling/Code-used-to-extract-bacterial-genomes-from-invertebrate-genomes/README.md

   ## Diagram annotation
   <p>&#9659 <a href="https://inkscape.org/" > Inkscape </a> - vector software, used to annotate figures for clarity and uniform aesthetic

-# What's in each file?
-  **assembly-and-checkm.sh**  - This file contains the commands used to assemble, map, bin, and quality check resulting metagenomicly assembled genomes

 # Where to find me
 <p align="left">